 Chattanooga was known as the “Gateway to the Deep South” and played an important role during the Civil War.
 The Battle of Chickamauga was the site of the second deadliest battle of the Civil War and it’s located just over the Georgia border from Chattanooga.
 Older kids can appreciate the historical significance of this first National Military Park and might enjoy a visit.

 We started at the Visitor Center where we watched a 25 minute video about the battle and learned about the local history.
 Afterwards, we drove through the area to see the battlefields, monuments, and cabins that remain.
 It is quite a moving experience.

 Explore Coolidge Park

 Located on the north shore of the river, is Coolidge Park, a great space for families to unwind.
 There’s a carousel, water fountains for kids to run through, and a pavilion for seasonal concerts and events.
-It sits below the Walnut Street Pedestrian Bridge, one of the oldest and longest in the world.
+It sits below the Walnut Street Bridge, one of the oldest and longest in the world.
 This is the perfect spot for a family picnic, walk, or bike ride.

 Take a ride aboard the Southern Belle Riverboat